jgreely/genaistuff/README.md

 This is a dumping ground for small genai-related scripts and data files.

-* swarmctl.py - CLI for SwarmUI API; commands are:
+* sui.py - CLI for SwarmUI API; commands are:
-    gen - create an image based on rules, metadata, and options params - extract parameters from PNG, JPG, and JSON files list-rules - list canned parameter sets (built-in or ~/.swarmctl) list-models - list available base models, loras, or vae
+    gen - create an image based on rules, metadata, and options params - extract parameters from PNG, JPG, and JSON files list-rules - list canned parameter sets (built-in or ~/.swarmctl) list-models - list available base models, loras, or vae rename - batch-rename image files based on --pre|set|seq options jpg - batch-convert image files to JPG, optionally resizing them

+* dp.py - CLI wrapper to use the popular
+  [dynamicprompts](https://github.com/adieyal/dynamicprompts)
-* sd-dynamic - CLI wrapper to use the popular [dynamicprompts](https://github.com/adieyal/dynamicprompts) library with image-generation software that doesn't support it directly.
+  library with image-generation software that doesn't support it directly.